zer0lightning/prunner/README.md

 ## When the Run dialog is disabled

-In enterprise and managed environments, IT administrators commonly disable the native Run dialog via Group Policy:
+In enterprise and managed environments, IT administrators may disable the native Run dialog via Group Policy for security purposes.
+Prunner is designed to complement this — the policy remains in place, and administrators can deploy Prunner as a controlled, auditable alternative for users who need it.

 ```
 User Configuration → Administrative Templates → Start Menu and Taskbar
 → "Remove Run menu from Start Menu" = Enabled
 ```

-This kills `Win+R` entirely. **Prunner sidesteps this** — it is just a `.exe` you double-click.
-It calls `ShellExecuteW` directly (the same Win32 API Windows itself uses), so it is unaffected by the Run dialog policy.
+This disables Win+R entirely.
+Prunner works independently — it is just a .exe you double-click.
+It calls ShellExecuteW directly (the same Win32 API Windows itself uses), so it is not affected by the Run dialog policy.

 Other scenarios where Win+R is unavailable but Prunner works: